 The rest of the paper is organized as follows.
 The details of the calculations are presented in the following Section II.
-The results of the calculations are given in Section V. The Appendices contain: written in C boundaries procedures (Appendix A), graphical presentation of neighborhood shapes (Appendix B); and figures presenting results of finite-size scaling analysis (Appendix C).
+The results of the calculations are given in Section III.
+The article is summarized and concluded in Section V. The Appendix A contains graphical presentation of neighborhood shapes.
+In "Supplementary materials" we present: